 There continues to be discrepancies between the One Community Liaison and 5 Attendance Liaisons work as a team to address barriers to attendance, specifically for unduplicated student groups.
-The team educates parents in Dashboard, the percentage of chronically absent how to verify an absence; provides resources such as socks and jackets, bus passes, backpacks and school supplies; connects families to additional resources in the community; conducts home visits and wellness checks for students not attending school; connects students to services at school such as technology for use at home, counseling, and much more.
+The team educates parents in how to verify an absence; provides resources such as socks and jackets, bus passes, backpacks and school supplies; connects families to additional resources in the community; conducts home visits and wellness checks for students not attending school; connects students to services at school such as technology for use at home and counseling; and much more.

 The team manages collaborative attendance conferences in conjunction with the Vice Principal at the school site.
-Parents are notified of attendance concerns through phone calls. letters, and conferences.
+Parents are notified of attendance concerns through phone calls, letters, and conferences.
 Extreme chronic attendance issues escalate to SARB and SART contracts.